keesiemeijer/php-basics-tutorial/README.md

 ## Arrays
 Arrays are variables that allow us to store more than one value in a single variable.
 It takes any number of comma-separated `key` => `value` pairs as arguments.
 Let me explain what this means.

-This is an array with 3 `values` ( dog, cat and rabbit )
+This is an array with 3 `values` ( dog, cat and rabbit ) separated with commas

 ```php
 $animals = array( 'dog', 'cat', 'rabbit' );
 ```

-Because we didn't add any `keys` in this array PHP sees it like this.
+Because we didn't add any `array keys` in this array PHP sees it like this.

 ```php
 array(